tylertitsworth/5th-age-srd/Classes/Cleric.md

 ## Class Talents

 Choose three cleric talents/domains.
 Each talent/domain provides an ability that can be improved by feats.
-It also provides an invocation you can use as a quick action once per day, per battle, per party.
+It also provides an invocation you can use as a quick action once per full recovery, per battle, per party.

 ### Domain: Healing